IEDAs | A Journal of Transdisciplinary Practices in Art & Design | Annual

 Ms. Imrana Tiwana

-Rohma Khan - Editorial Director
+Rohma Khan - Editorial Director (Volume 01)

 Associate Professor and Program Head IEDA, MDSVAD, BNU

-Rohma Khan is a multi-disciplinary artist, educator, researer, Associate Professor, and Program Head- IEDA (Interdisciplinary Expanded Design and Art) at MDSVAD, BNU.
+Rohma Khan is a multi-disciplinary artist, educator, researcher, Associate Professor, and Program Head- IEDA (Interdisciplinary Expanded Design and Art) at MDSVAD, BNU.
 Rohma has had affiliations with local and international institutions, development-sector organizations and advertising industry, spanning across disciplines with areas of investigation ranging from deep-historical to abstract futuristic ideas, artifacts and practices.

 Web: BNU